The Provincial Nominee Program in Canada program is for workers who:

 You are exempted from the work experience criteria if you are an international student who graduated with:

-3. Were in the community for at least 16 of the last 24 months spent studying to get your credential
+- You lived in the community for at least 16 of the last 24 months while studying for your credential

-3. Were in the community for the period of your studies
+- You lived in the community for the full duration of your studies.

 You cannot apply as an international student if your credentials are from a program in which:

-• A scholarship or fellowship was awarded that necessitates you to come back to your home country to utilize what you studied
+- You received a scholarship or fellowship that requires you to return to your home country to utilize what you studied

 Language requirements